Unbewohnte/FTU/README.md

 In my implementation there is only one basic packet template with fixed fields.
 The packets are divided into several groups by its headers, this way my basic packet`s template can be used in many ways, without need of creating a brand-new packet with a different kind of a template.

 Thus, with a connection and a way of communication, the server will send a fileinfo packet to a client that describes a filename and its size.
 The client will have the choice of accepting or rejecting the packet.
 If rejected - the connection will be closed and the program will exit.
-If accepted - the file will be transfered via packets.
+If accepted - the file will be transferred via packets.

 ---